 Eat organic food, avoid chemicals and pesticides in foods, avoid xenoestrogens found in plastic containers.
 Avoid or limit alcohol intake.
 Avoid processed foods that are high in fructose and corn syrup.
 Eat a diet that includes the “colors of the rainbow”, high in organic greens, vegetables and moderate fruit consumption.

 There are two enzymatic pathways that are very important in how the liver processes hormones and detoxifies the body.
 The sulfation pathway involves the use of sulfur to detoxify.
 Eat a serving of cruciferous veggies daily including broccoli, cauliflower, cabbage, onion, leek and brussel sprouts.
 These foods will give the liver key nutrients to detoxify Estrogen.
-Taking glutathione as a supplement or intravenously is a great way to support sulfation and detoxification in the body.
+Taking glutathione is a great way to support sulfation and detoxification in the body.

 The second pathways is methylation which is important in the processing and detoxification of chemicals.
 Foods rich in choline such as avocado, eggs and non GMO lecithin will help both methylation pathways and bile production in the liver.
 Vitamin B12 in the form of methylcobolamin is a great way to support methylation.

 Optimize digestion to support healthy hormone balance.
 Tests such as a comprehensive digestive stool analysis and SIBO breath test can identify overgrowth of bacteria or yeast which is a source of toxins for the liver.
 They can also cause constipation or loose stools.

 Lastly supplements such as NAC, milk thistle, berberine, magnesium and artichoke can support overall liver function and bile acid production.

 Vitalia Health Care offers 2 programs to evaluate overall hormonal and digestive health.
 For more information please visit:

 Yours in health,